ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 {
   // Parameters
   // freezeDeadline: Int - some future block number after which the box can be spent
-  // walletOwnerPk: SigmaProp - public key of the new box owner sigmaProp(HEIGHT > freezeDeadline) && walletOwnerPk
+  // userPk: SigmaProp - public key of the new box owner sigmaProp(HEIGHT > freezeDeadline) && userPk
 }
 ```
 This contract checks the following conditions to allow spending of the box:
 1) current block number in Ergo blockchain (aka blockchain HEIGHT) should be
 greater than the given deadline
-2) the spending transaction should be signed by the owner of the Ergo node
+2) the spending transaction should be signed by the user of ErgoTool using
+the secret key corresponding to the userPk.

 The first condition effectively forbids spending of the box before the Ergo
 blockchain grows to the given height (thus delaying possibility to spend it).
-Because each new block is mined every 2 minutes on average, using height it is
+Because each new block is mined every 2 minutes on average, using the current
-easy to compute 1 day, 1 week, 1 month or any other delays.
-The funds become
+blockchain height it is easy to compute 1 day, 1 week, 1 month or any other
+delays (i.e. 30 * 24 * 7 blocks per week).
+The funds become frozen in the box
-frozen in the box for some time.
-If you want to protect spending of your own
+for some time.
+If you want to protect spending of your own Ergs even from
-Ergs even from yourself (for whatever reason :) you can use this Ergo contract
+yourself (for whatever reason :) you can use this Ergo contract and the ErgoTool
-and the ErgoTool we will develop in this post.
+we are going to develop in this post.

 ## 1. Develop Ergo Applications in Java